-- Brown: tactile switches.
+- Brown: tactile switches (60gf tactile force).
 These switches are pretty gritty/scratchy, even compared to Cherry Browns.
 If you are used to Cherry Browns or other MX tactile switches, Choc Browns may seem like a logical choice, but I would recommend you to get a switch tester to see if you find the grittiness acceptable.

 - Red: linear switches (50gf).
-Can’t say anything negative about Choc Reds, they are great.
+The Reds are heavier linear switches.
+Not very exciting, but they do the job.
 If you prefer a lighter switch, go for Pro Reds.

 - Pro Red: linear switches (35gf).
-These are very light and less tiring than Red switches for some people.
-However, the spring force is so light that some people have accidental actuations (from anecdotes this seems to be a minority).
+These are lighter and can be less tiring than Red switches.
+However, the lighter spring force leads to accidental actuations for some people (anecdotally, this seems to affect only a minority).

 - Unsoldered: this option allows you to solder your own switches and opens up the full range of Choc v1 switches.
-You need some soldering experience for this option, since you probably do not want to destroy a keyboard this expensive.
+You need some soldering experience for this option, since the keyboard will be too expensive for most people to risk breaking one.

 MoErgo designed a custom keycap profile (MCC, MoErgo Choc Cylindrical) for the Glove80.
 These keycaps use a cylindrical profile which make it easy for your fingers to slide along the columns.
 The Glove80 comes with semi-translucent white POM keycaps.
 Black keycaps can be purchased as an add-on, but the black keycaps are not translucent and block the RGB lighting.
 The keycaps feel great and they can be rearranged when you use an alternative layout (such as the German QWERTZ or the Colemak-DH layout), since MCC is a uniform profile.
-Some people may dislike that the homing keys don’t have bumps, but I have found that the key wells guide me to the right finger positions.
+Starting with Revision 2, the Glove80 also comes with two additional MBK key caps that can be used as homing keys.
+Personally, I haven’t found a need for them — the key wells guide me to the right finger positions.

 Each switch is accompanied by an RGB LED.
 The RGB LEDs can be used for effects, though this will drain your batteries very quickly.
 I always leave them disabled, since I never look down at my keyboard anyway.
 However, the Glove80 has a nice feature where if you press the MoErgo/Magic key, the RGB LEDs will be used to show the battery status of the halves, the active layer, and information about the Bluetooth profiles.